Tehran Peace Museum

-On June 29, 2007, a memorial for the poison gas victims of the Iran–Iraq War (1980–88), along with a Peace Museum, was completed in a park in Tehran, capital of Iran.
+On 29 June 2007, a memorial for the poison gas victims of the Iran–Iraq War (1980–88), along with a Peace Museum, was completed in a park in Tehran, capital of Iran.
 These facilities were established by the Society for Chemical Weapons Victims Support (an Iranian NGO), the city of Tehran, some other NGOs, and individuals and groups in Hiroshima.

-The museum coordinates a peace education program that holds workshops on humanitarian law, disarmament, tolerance, and peace education.
-At the same time, it hosts conferences on the culture of peace, reconciliation, international humanitarian law, disarmament, and peace advocacy.

 Additionally, the museum houses a documentary studio that provides a workspace wherein the individual stories of victims of warfare can be captured and archived for the historical record.
 The museum’s peace library includes a collection of literature spanning topics from international law to the implementation of peace to oral histories of veterans and victims of war.
-The 3D Holographic images are exhibited here.
-They have been made from the portraits of Iran–Iraq War's Martyrs.
-They designed by Hesam Bani-Eghbal and his team on Hesam Animation Studio.
+3D Holographic images made from the portraits of Iran–Iraq War's martyrs are exhibited here.
+They were designed by Hesam Bani-Eghbal and his team at Hesam Animation Studio.

 Permanent and rotating peace-related art exhibitions, displaying the work of amateur international and Iranian artists and children's drawings, are also housed in the museum complex.
 Finally, the Iranian secretariat for the international organization Mayors for Peace is housed in the Tehran Peace Museum.

 Founding the Iranian Peace Museum Movement

 Its founding began with a conversation between the founders of the Tehran-based Society for Chemical Weapons Victims Support (SCWVS) and a coordinator for the International Peace Museums Network.
-This, as well as a visit to Hiroshima, Japan by members of SCWVS, fed into the desire for a museum in Tehran.

 It was in Hiroshima where the suffering from atomic arms was able to convert most powerfully into a drive for peace manifested via a peace museum.
 This ability to use the intense suffering of war to highlight the need for peace made the Tehran Peace Museum’s founders realize Iran's parallel suffering from chemical arms and the need for a parallel drive for peace.

 Focus on survivor involvement

 While visiting Hiroshima Peace Memorial Museum, the founders of the Tehran Peace Museum realized the necessity of involving the victims of war in the creation of the museum.
-Only these individuals could provide credible accounts of the harsh realities of war and their correlating desire for peace.
-The most moving, enthusiastic, and relevant of these war survivors emerged as the Iranian victims of Saddam Hussein's chemical weapons attacks, the majority of whom were already in contact with SCWVS.
-This group of victims has proven to be extremely passionate about sharing their stories and serving as living monuments to the atrocities of war.